SGShuman/ground_game/README.md

 As you can see (click to enable hover over), the expected swing states of North Carolina, Florida and Ohio all remain with in statistical contention, as well as New Hampshire.
 This jives with some conventional wisdom about swing states.

-#### Simulation Results - Seems to be a reversal, why didn't the republican's actually win.
-What makes an effective ground game (in terms of placement). future study on why republicans suck.
+#### Simulation Results
 My model predicts every state correctly (Florida by only 10,000 votes) and indeed shows Obama flipping Florida with his effective field organization.
+This means that Obama loses Florida if neither party mounts a ground game, and wins if Democrats do have ground game (remember Republican ground game was ineffective).
 The other insight my model provides into Florida is that Democrats only win Florida in one out of every one thousand simulations when the Republicans mount a strong field organization there.
-Obama did indeed flip it in 2012 but the Republicans could easily have answered with an effective field game of their own.
+That is, if Republicans can match the Democrats effect, they take Florida nearly every time.
+Obama did indeed flip Florida in 2012 but the Republicans could easily have answered with an effective field game of their own.

 Another big surprise is New Hampshire, where small changes can have a larger effect.
-For every thousand times the simulation is run, New Hampshire will switch to the Republicans 250 times, while the other swing states will only switch 1 out of every 1000 times (hardly enough to focus a strategy there, at least on human timescales).
+For every thousand times the simulation is run, New Hampshire will switch to the Republicans 100-250 times, while Florida, Ohio, and North Carolina will only switch 5-10 out of every 1000 times (hardly enough to focus a strategy there, at least on human timescales).

 So, what is going on?
-Why is New Hampshire, with all 4 of its electoral votes the key battleground for political strategy?
+Why is New Hampshire, with all 4 of its electoral votes so susceptible to field office placement strategy.

 The answer is that in order to flip a state, one county must contain an appreciable percentage of the total state voting population and there must be relatively few counties so that the effect is not negated by random fluctuations in other counties.
 When this is the case in New Hampshire some counties have a randomly small effect (possible with only 4 counties) and Hillborough County has a randomly strong effect, enough to turn the whole state.
 In California, this isn't possible despite Los Angeles being so important in terms of population.

 The visualization below shows this.
 The size of the bubble is the size of the effect unscaled to population while the height is the percentage of the population that lives in that county.
+Counties with higher positions are more influential and larger bubbles also indicates more influence (although if there is little population in the county the influence doesn't matter).

 <div>
     <a href="https://plot.ly/~SGShuman/65/" target="_blank" title="Top 10 Counties by Population" style="display: block; text-align: center;"><img src="https://plot.ly/~SGShuman/65.png" alt="Top 10 Counties by Population" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>